 The competition consists of a one-hour multiple choice paper to be taken online.
 Questions are set on topics students are likely to have covered at GCSE and in their first year of A level.
 Some additional ideas will be introduced requiring their problem solving skills and understanding of core principals.

-You can sign-up for the iBO 2021 on our exam portal until May 31st.
+You can sign-up for the iBO 2022 on our exam portal from 1st November 2021.

 You will require an authorized teacher account to access our exam portal.
 You can sign up or login by clicking below.

 How much will it cost?